markusmoenig/Eldiron/docs/static/reference.md

 # Give the character or item a name (if they differ from the template)
 name = "Orc"

-# Set the tile ID for the character or item.
-Get the tile ID from the tile-picker
+# Set the tile for the character or item.
+# Accepted forms: tile UUID, tile alias, or palette index.
 tile_id = "tile_id"
+tile_id = "player_tile"
+tile_id = "2"

 # Make the character or item visible / invisible
 visible = false